Seahawks reach agreement to re-sign quarterback Geno Smith on one-year deal

 “Played almost a perfect game that day,” Carroll said of the Jacksonville game, adding that once Smith finally got a chance to play for Seattle, “he took advantage of it.”

 Carroll then gave what sounded like something of a plea for Smith to hurry up and get a contract done.
+Smith, though, was known to want a significant raise given that this year he will enter the season with a chance to start.

-“This is why it’s kind of ‘C’mon Geno, get it going (and re-sign),'” Carroll said of Smith having the chance to start.
-“But he’s got time. . … He’s a really tough, competitive kid, which we love.
+“This is why it’s kind of ‘C’mon Geno, get it going (and re-sign),'” Carroll said of Smith having the chance to start. “… He’s a really tough, competitive kid, which we love.
 And the mentality.
 The players love him and he gets along with everybody, so if it all gets set up the way like it should happen it’s going to be a very competitive opportunity. … We’ll see if Geno can pull it off.”

+Getting the deal done now also assures that Smith will take part in the team’s offseason workout program, which begins next week, something the Seahawks undoubtedly wanted to happen.

 Smith’s three starts last season were his most significant action with the Seahawks.
 He did not play during the 2019 season, his first with Seattle, and in 2020 played in only one game, going 4-5 for 33 yards in mop-up duty of a blowout over the Jets.